chisui/dakka/thesis/main.md

 We can also enumerate all actor types in a given actor system.

-What we can't do unfortunately is create a type of kind `Data.Tree` that represents the whole actor system since it may be infinite.
+What we can't do unfortunately is to create a type of kind `Data.Tree` that represents the whole actor system since it may be infinite.
 The following example shows this.

 ```haskell
 data A = A